-- Governmental Activities. - Decreasing results over time indicate that financial position is weaker as a result of resource flow. - The rating is favorable as the change in net position has increased since 2013.
-The increase in 2015 can be attributed to unspent settlement proceeds and decreased functional expenses due to the deferral of current year pension cost required for the implementation of GASB Statement No. 68.
-While City settlement proceeds and pension cost did not have much of an affect in 2016, there was still a \$7.9 million increase in the City's net position.
+- Governmental Activities. - Decreasing results over time indicate that financial position is weaker as a result of resource flow. - The rating is favorable as the change in net position has increased since 2014.
+The volatility in the trend data is due to the fluctuation of the annual change in net position.
+The recognition of actuarial determined pension expenses related to GASB Statement No. 68 and special one time items such as the recognition of the British Petroleum settlement proceeds in 2015 and the New Market Tax Credit unwind in 2017 are the primary causes of these ups and downs.
+Removing these fluctuations from the calculation, the City's trend has been relatively consistent from year to year.